 Phylum: Chordata - Class: Mammalia - Order: Carnivora - Family: Mustelidae

-After some years of decline, otter numbers on many Welsh rivers have risen sharply since the mid 1980s.
-Some of this improvement must be down to the work of the Otters in Wales project, which has given added protection to otters and their habitat.
+After some years of decline, otter numbers on many British rivers have risen sharply since the mid 1980s.
+In Wales, some of this improvement must be down to the work of the Otters in Wales project, which has given added protection to otters and their habitat.
 Much also is undoubtedly due to improvements in water quality.

 Otters eat fish, including crayfish, freshwater mussels and other small creatures, and they are reputed to be particularly fond of eels.
 There is no evidence that increased otter numbers are damaging sport fisheries.
 It may be that the increased survival of juvenile trout and salmon in the rivers has provided more food for young otters; however, the reduction in sea survival of salmon is not good news for adult otters, who need quite substantial meals.